 A list of all names, acronyms or other identifiers by which the applicant does or has done business, and the address(es) and telephone number(s) of the business(es).

+A list of the states in which the applicant holds, or has held, a license or certification, accreditation, or other approval for Asbestos Consulting Services.

-A list of the consultant disciplines listed at 454 CMR 28.07(5)(a)1. through 4. for which the applicant seeks approval to provide asbestos consulting services.
+A list of the consultant disciplines listed at 454 CMR 28.07(5)(a)1 through 4 for which the applicant seeks approval to provide asbestos consulting services.

 Corporate Articles of Organization and a Certificate of Good Standing issued by the Massachusetts Secretary of the Commonwealth or a business certificate, if applicable, for the Asbestos Consulting Service of the applicant issued by the city or town where the business is located.